OpenSourceFellows/hackathon-pilot/README.md

 # ProgramEquity Hackathon
 ProgramEquity Hackathons are driven and designed through community dialogue through skillbased volunteer workflows.
 9 hours, 40 advocacy groups and Indigenous led land trusts, unified climate action.

-Indigenous people protect over 80% of the world's diversity, this hackathon is an opening conversation for us to start understanding our relationship with our earth and the very ground we stand on today as sentient.
+[Indigenous people protect over 80% of the world's diversity](https://www.nationalgeographic.com/environment/article/can-indigenous-land-stewardship-protect-biodiversity-), this hackathon is an opening conversation for us to start understanding our relationship with our earth and the very ground we stand on today as sentient.
 Our connection with our Earth is fostered through climated action and we're dedicating the day to evolving the Amplify platform to accomodate more than 40+ advocacy groups based in sustainability.

-Land acknowledgement is an important first step, the journey is to remember that sustainability happens when we transform the dynamic of land belonging to us to how we can belong to the land we occupy.
+Sustainability happens when we transform the dynamic of land belonging to us to how we can belong to the land we occupy.
 This work is often led by advocacy groups who just like open source - rely on volunteer contributors.

 https://user-images.githubusercontent.com/9143339/149073963-9e8960b2-7bc7-4058-90cc-6cd4d156785d.mp4